orfeasxyz/hy340_compilers/README.md

 ##### Building

+Both compiler and virtual machine follow same procedure for building.
-On the base project directory run:
+On the respective project directory run:
 `$ make`

-The produced executable is named **alpha.exe**
+##### Running
+Compiler:
+`./alpha.exe [input_file, [output_file]]`
+If no output file is supplied then stout is used for output instead.
+If no input file is supplied then stdin is used for input instead.

 ##### Testing

-We have created a **tests/** directory under the project base directory, which contains all the test files that we used to assert the functionality of our code.
+We have created a **tests/** directory under each module, which contains all the test files that we used to assert the functionality of our code.
 Tests have been done on `damaskino`.